ap236/ap236.github.io/_posts/2022-05-08-Academic_writing.markdown

 particular company where you write your thesis.
 Any general introduction that provides a background should nonetheless be specific to your research and not exceed a short paragraph.
-Always avoid general statements, such as „GDP is an important economic variable“, from which the reader learns nothing.
+Always avoid general statements, such as „GDP is an important economic variable“ from which the reader learns nothing.

 Literature
 ----------

 It is important that you place your own research in the literature.
 This serves a number of purposes.
-First, it is unlikely that you have not based your research on that of others, and you need to indicate what you have been building on.
+First, it is unlikely that you have not based your research on that of others and you need to indicate what you have been building on.
 This is important as even the suspicion of plagiarism is damaging.
 Second, given that most readers will be aware of the existing literature, you need to emphasise what is new in your research.
 This is easier when discussing what has